Thomas is an award-winning chef with 40+ years of experience. He loves to cook and share recipes.

 - You need to keep in mind that there is a small red bean that is not a kidney bean.
-Then there are red kidney beans which are also called red beans.
-And in some parts of the American south pintos are used as red beans.
+There are also red kidney beans that are called red beans.
+And in some parts of the American South, pintos are used as red beans.
 I myself like red kidney beans.
 Try all of them and see what your favorite bean is.

 - Let me tell you a real secret about red beans.
 They will almost always taste better the second day after spending a night in the refrigerator.
 I usually cook my red beans one day and then serve them the next day.